jshea2/NodeLifxOSC/README.md

 `/light4 255 0 0`  -- This command will only turn lightbulb 4 to Red (255 Red, 0 Green, 0 Blue)

 `/light8 orange`  -- This command will only turn lightbulb 8 to Orange

+`/scene Spooky`  -- This command will activate scene "Spooky".

+`/scene Long Scene Title`  -- This command will activate scene "Long Scene Title" (This will still work if there are spaces.
+This basically makes a space for each argument then joins them together)
 #
 ## Node Installation and Setup:
 - Download or Clone this repository